atishay/eclectic-hugo-theme/README.md

 ## Layout Types

-* `default` No neeed to enter the type parameter.
-Default is a blog post.
+* `default` Pages with simple markdown content.
+Support structured metadata described below.
-* `simple` Used for pages where the content does not have a sidebar, just header, rendered markdown and footer.
-Supported front matter additions
+* `post` Used for pages where the content has a sidebar, a cover image etc.
-  * `subtitle` For subtitle.
 * `contact` Used for Contact Us pages.
-* `meta` Special page type for having sections and nested content.
-Used to create the home page.
-See metapages below for usage.

 ## Images
 * `assets/image/favicon.svg` - Favicon SVG Version